 6. Are you seeking certification for your staff?

-If you goal is to provide certification for your proposal writers, then you need to engage a proposal training company that offer a certification path.
+If you goal is to provide certification for your proposal writers, then you need to engage a proposal training company that offers a certification path.
 The Association of Proposal Management Professionals (APMP) has a list of certifications.
 See APMP’s accreditation page at APMP.org.

 Talk to a professional